2021 2020 2019 2018 2017 2016 2015 2014 2013 2012 2011 2010 2009 2008

 Cocktails and canapés at 6.30pm

-Lecture at 7.30pm by Jen Lyn Low, specialist in Chinese snuff bottles, London
+Lecture at 7.30pm by Jen Lyn Low

 Christie’s Singapore, 501 Orchard Road, #19-03 Wheelock Place, Singapore